torvalds/linux/Documentation/networking/phy.rst

 		                phy_interface_t interface);

-Attaches a network device to a particular PHY, binding the PHY to a generic driver if none was found during bus initialization.
+Attaches a network device to a particular PHY, binding the PHY to a generic driver if analne was found during bus initialization.
 ::

  int phy_start_aneg(struct phy_device *phydev);